-Students will meet on Zoom monthly for three-hour sessions to discuss craft, solve drafting challenges, workshop scenes, and share some virtual snacks and beverages.
+Students will meet in the Studio monthly for three-hour sessions to discuss craft, solve drafting challenges, workshop scenes, and share some snacks and beverages.
 In between class sessions you’ll have plenty of time to write and generate new work while still staying in touch via StoryStudio’s private online class forum.

 We’ve structured this program to provide maximum benefit without demanding too much time away from focusing on your own work.
 In addition to workshopping short scenes in class, participants will meet individually with Michael for 100-page manuscript reviews.

-Students enrolled in this course will receive complimentary admission and early registration to two (2) classes from our acclaimed Master Class series throughout the year, OR three (3) complimentary admission and early registration to our virtual PJ Seminars.
+Students enrolled in this course will receive complimentary admission and early registration to three (3) classes from our acclaimed PJ Seminar Master Class series throughout the year.
 (Recent and upcoming writers include Alexander Chee, Pam Houston, Vu Tran, Garth Greenwell, Laura van den Berg, Kaveh Akbar, and Nick Flynn, among others.)